robertarcaleanu/ci-cd-test/class_material/[exercise] - ci_cd.md

 1. Within the `tests/` folder create a `test_transformer.py` file, and define some tests for the transformer.
     - *Optional*: you can do as many tests as you want for the transformer.
     - *Optional*: test other parts of the code (e.g. load, save, etc.).
 2. Save the files and run the tests.
 Open a terminal and run `pytest tests/`.
-(This will run all the tests withi the `tests/` folder, but you could specify the file to be tested by defining the complete file path).
+(This will run all the tests within the `tests/` folder, but you could specify the file to be tested by defining the complete file path).
 3. Check if tests are passed, if not review the issues.